globocom/secDevLabs/owasp-top10-2017-apps/a10/games-irados/README.md

 To properly understand how this application works, you can follow these simple steps:

-- Hide a message into an image.
+- Create a new user!
-- Decrypt the message from this image.
+- Check out all the games offered!
-- Try using a password to better protect your image!
+- Try redeeming a game coupon after login in!

 ## Attack narrative